udhtaz/roadvision/README.md

 # RoadVision

 RoadVision is a Flask-based computer vision application designed to detect surface irregularities such as bumps and potholes on roadways.
-By leveraging cutting-edge deep learning frameworks like Detectron2 and YOLO, ROADVISION provides reliable and efficient analysis of road conditions through image and video segmentation.
+By leveraging cutting-edge deep learning frameworks like Detectron2 and YOLO, RoadVision provides reliable and efficient analysis of road conditions through image and video segmentation.

 https://github.com/user-attachments/assets/cb679542-2aa1-4542-8d63-ba48783c27be